amiviju/Sample-readme-files-for-the-projects/ADFS-README.md

 1. [**Output Variables**](#15-output-variables)
 1. [**Configuration steps to be taken before deploying the environment**](#16-configuration-steps-to-be-taken-before-deploying-the-environment)

-AD-SETUP blueprint provides infrastructure to setup AD servers in VDMS private subnet's.
-It provides authentication and authorization mechanisms as well as a framework within which other related services can be deployed like AD Federated Services.
+Active Directory Federation Services, a software component developed by Microsoft, can run on Windows Server operating systems to provide users with single sign-on access to systems and applications located across organizational boundaries.

 ## 1.1. **ADFS-Setup Architecture Diagram**

 ![image](https://user-images.githubusercontent.com/20499487/32883733-2ad223de-cade-11e7-81e3-af67dac7ba78.png)

-In this deployment model, the AD is deployed within the private subnets of VDMS VPC.
+In this deployment model, the ADFS is deployed within the private subnets of VDMS VPC.

 ## 1.2. **Infrastructure deployed by ADFS-Setup Blueprint**